Harry Tiebout: Role of the ego

 In his 1954 article "The Ego Factors in Surrender in Alcoholism", Tiebout began using the term "ego" to describe this concept of a self barricaded by defenses.
 He related it to Freud's "His Majesty the Baby" and to a similar concept introduced by Sandor Rado in 1933.
 Rado hypothesized that the elation induced by alcohol produced a reaction in the form of a "tense depression", which then reactivated the childish megalomania normally outgrown by adulthood.
 The result was a type of magical thinking in which "the ego secretly compares its current helplessness with its original narcissistic stature...and aspires to leave its tribulations and regain its old magnitude."
 Tiebout acknowledged his indebtedness to Rado's conception, while eliminating much of the psychoanalytic complexity of the original.
 He also felt that Rado was incorrect in advising only the "reduction" of the ego.
 Tiebout's view was that "reduction" represented a compromise and that there should be no compromise with the ego.
-The old ego should be eliminated entirely and replaced with a new one through "surrender".
+The old ego should be eliminated and replaced with a new one through "surrender".